XinyiQiao/abdelfattah-lab.github.io/_blogs/seglen.md

 Reuse can only proceed up to the deepest node that still has a valid recurrent state.
 Even KV prefix may extend through tombstone nodes, reuse stops once you hit a tombstone node.
 Everything beyond that point has to be recomputed.

-## 4.2 Challenges Integrating Marconi
+## 4.2 Integration Considerations
-When we integrate Marconi into SGLang (using Qwen/Qwen3.5-9B), a few practical issues showed up.
+When we integrate Marconi into SGLang (using Qwen/Qwen3.5-9B), a few practical considerations showed up.

 First, tombstone nodes complicate the scoring logic.